Robert Jackson (New York politician): 2018 campaign

 In 2018, Jackson ran for State Senate District 31 for the third time.
 In the September 2018 Democratic primary election, he won with 56% of the vote, defeating Alcantara, the incumbent, with 39% of the vote, Tirso Pina with 4% of the vote and Thomas Leon with 1% of the vote.
 Jackson's victory was attributed to backlash against Alcantara, who in the State Senate had joined the Independent Democratic Conference, a group of Democratic senators who allied themselves with the Senate Republican Conference that controlled the chamber.
 Jackson had the support of 2016 rival Micah Lasher.

 In November 2018, Jackson easily won the general election in the heavily Democratic district with 89% of the vote, becoming the first Muslim state senator.
 In the Senate, Jackson is serving as Chairman of Committee on Cities.

 Controversies

 Bill Thompson heckling

 On February 1, 2013, a Democratic mayoral forum was held in Washington Heights.
 Elected officials repeatedly neglected to acknowledge City Councilman Robert Jackson, who represented the area.
 Finally, when black mayoral candidate Bill Thompson greeted State Senator A. Espaillat, Assemblywoman G. Rosa, and Councilman Y. Rodriguez, Mr. Jackson called out, "I'm not part of the Northern Manhattan team? ...
 Can you see?
 Hello?
 Am I black enough for you, brother?"
 Thompson responded that he had no intention of ignoring Jackson, and referred to him as a "hero" for his fight for NY City schools.

 Fairway Market lawsuit

 In February 2013 Jackson, and his wife Faika Jackson, sued Fairway Market and New York City.
 The Jacksons claimed Faika tripped over a downed stop sign in front of the Harlem location of the market in April 2010.
-In July 2014, Manhattan Supreme Court Judge Margaret Chan admonished the Jacksons for "non-compliance with Fairway's repeated discovery demands," saying they had failed to provide medical records related to Faika's stop sign tumble.
-Jackson also joined his wife's lawsuit as a co-plaintiff, writing that his wife's injuries prevented her from providing "services, society and companionship."